Is this book cross-cultural?

 Yes.
 Since it is based on the Bible, its truths apply to every racial and ethnic group.

 What are some topics covered in How to Lead a Christ-Centered Small Group?

 The practical guidelines in this Bible-based book will help you:

 - Center the group in Christ

 - Develop relationships

 - Give hope

-It’s inevitable you will need to deal with problems from time-to-time.
-The practical suggestions in this book will help you respond if:
+It’s inevitable that you will deal with problems from time-to-time.
+The practical suggestions in this book will help you if:

 - Someone is angry

 - Someone is disruptive in other ways